Double vision (diplopia)

 Call your doctor right away if you have a dramatic change in vision or sudden difficulty seeing clearly.

 Children should have their first eye exam before they are 6 months old, with a follow-up exam at age 3.
-Adults older than age 40 should have an eye examination every two years, even if they have no noticeable vision problems.
+Adults older than 40 years of age should schedule periodic eye examinations, even if they have no noticeable vision problems.

 The outlook for double vision depends on its cause.
 For example, surgery improves the vision of more than 90% of patients with cataracts.
 Although surgery also can remove a pterygium, the abnormal growth can come back and eventually become larger than the original.